 As an accomplished organist, teacher and choral director, Willis has also successfully continued to nurture a contemporary Christian music group leading the more informal styled 11:45 a.m. worship on Sundays.

 Dean Geoffrey Hall said, “I’ve not known a church musician with whom it is easier to work.
-Willis hasw_noble a grasp of liturgy and the theological and a breadth of musical ability that has made him a very good fit for the needs of the Cathedral over the past decade.”
+Willis has a grasp of liturgy and the theological and a breadth of musical ability that has made him a very good fit for the needs of the Cathedral over the past decade.”

 “I’ve not known a church musician with whom it is easier to work.”
 Dean Geoffrey Hall